VegardSkaansar/virtualball/README.md

 results of the scores

 ## Sound
-Sound class i made playing a football kick after the calculations have happend SoundUtils
+Sound class i made playing a football kick after the calculations and reach the top SoundUtils

 ## Extra